charques/macrolayer/macrolayer-mongodb/README.md

 ## Building the MongoDB Docker image

-With our `Dockerfile`, we can now build the MongoDB image using Docker.
-Unless experimenting, it is always a good practice to tag Docker images by passing the `--tag` option to `docker build` command.

-    # Format: docker build --tag/-t <user-name>/<repository> .
-    # Example:
     $ docker build --tag charques/macrolayer-mongodb .

-Once this command is issued, Docker will go through the `Dockerfile` and build the image.
-The final image will be tagged `charques/macrolayer-mongodb`.
+The image will be tagged `charques/macrolayer-mongodb`.

 ## Pushing the MongoDB image to Docker Hub